 Messina is the 3rd largest city in Sicily after Palermo and Catania and one of the most important port centres in the Mediterranean.
-Cruise ships arrive every day, cargo ships filled with citrus fruits ready to be shipped to the North of Italy and other countries depart.
+Cruise ships arrive every day.
+Cargo ships full of citrus fruits ready to be shipped to the North of Italy and other countries.
 Tourists coming off ferries and hydrofoils from all parts of Sicily including the Aeolian islands, Milazzo and Ustica.
 It is a very busy port centre.

 What to see in Messina

-There are many old churches and small squares scattered around Messina which you can visit.
+There are many old churches and small squares in Messina which you can visit.
 Messina has a pretty seafront with a long promenade facing the port area shaded by trees.
-There is a wonderful shopping street called Viale San Martino where you will find plenty of shops and eateries.
+There is a shopping street Viale San Martino where you will find plenty of shops and eateries.

-You can also go on the red sightseeing bus which will allow you to hop on and hop off at all the major attractions in Messina.
-You can buy your tickets online here so you can just board the bus without queuing.
+You can also go on the red sightseeing bus and hop on and off at all the major attractions.
+Buy your tickets online here so you can just board the bus without queuing.
 The ticket is valid for 24 hours.